dimanikulin/dimanikulin/PublishWhat1.md

 Once more, I utilize **ChatGPT** to assist me in generating the **tags**.

-# "Definitions, Acronyms, Abbreviations" chapter
+# "Definitions, Acronyms, Abbreviations" Chapter
-This chapter lists *Definitions*, *Acronyms* and *Abbreviations* in form of table.
+This chapter lists *Definitions*, *Acronyms*, and *Abbreviations* in the form of a table.

-It consists of 3 columns
+It consists of 3 columns:

-- **Number** - to indenticate the row number
+- **Number**: Indicates the row number.
-- **Abbreviation or Acronym** - the name of Abbreviation or Acronym
+- **Abbreviation or Acronym**: The name of the Abbreviation or Acronym.
-- **Definition** - explains  Abbreviation or Acronym TODO - to proofread
+- **Definition**: Explains the Abbreviation or Acronym.

 # "References" Chapter
 It is recommended to include links at the point of mention.